Green Tourism Sparks A New Era For Vietnamese Hospitality, With Vinpearl At The Lead

 Vinpearl actively promotes green tourism through initiatives like Green Tours to organic farms, workshops on cooking with eco-friendly ingredients, environmental awareness events such as runs, recycling workshops, and tree-planting activities.
 These initiatives not only enhance the guest experience but also foster community involvement and environmental awareness.

-significant rise in brand value was fueled by Vingroup's launch of the new VinWonders theme park, which boosted its revenue.
-The brand's BSI score also improved, driven by strong scores for the 'recommendations' and 'reputation' metrics,” wrote the report.
+'[Vinpearl's] significant rise in brand value was fueled by Vingroup's launch of the new VinWonders theme park, which boosted its revenue.
+The brand's BSI score also improved, driven by strong scores for the 'recommendations' and 'reputation' metrics,' wrote the report.

 Vinpearl is also accelerating its global reach through strategic partnerships and promotional activities.
 In September, the brand signed memoranda of understanding with leading names in the U.S. music and film industries to promote Vietnamese culture and beauty globally.
 Additionally, Vinpearl organized customer appreciation events and signed strategic agreements to expand its presence in South Korea.
 Other promotional activities have targeted markets including India, China, Taiwan, Russia, Mongolia, Kazakhstan, Uzbekistan, Poland, France, Italy, and Germany.